InterCooperative-Network/ICN/README.md

 - **crates**: Contains various Rust crates used by the backend services.
 - **docker**: Contains Dockerfiles and Docker Compose configurations for containerizing the services.
 - **docs**: Contains the project documentation, including setup guides, contribution guides, and API documentation.
+- **scripts**: Contains various scripts for setup, deployment, and management of the project.
+- **config**: Contains configuration files for different environments and services.

 ## Key Features
 - **Decentralized Identity Management**: Secure and verifiable identities using DIDs.